 Planning is Critical

 With proper planning, it’s possible to retire with almost any level of assets.
 To make it work, figure out how much you need to spend, how much income you can count on, and what assets are available to spend from.
+Online tools and financial advisors can help.
 The sooner you start, the more you can do to improve your chances of success.